 A Limited Liability Company (LLC) is the best option for startups because it contains all the protections of a corporation without the complex maintenance.
 You can form an LLC as one person or if you have one partner—it does not have to be a large company (although it works for big businesses as well).
-Here are the steps you need to take for Florida LLC formation in Miami, FL:
+Here are the steps you need to take for LLC corporation formation in Miami, FL:

 - Choose a name: Your business requires a unique name that must contain the initials “LLC” or state “Limited Liability Company.”
 Most company names have LLC following their primary name (for example, My New Company, LLC).
 Check the Division of Corporations business name database to be sure no one else uses the preferred name of your company.
 Once you determine that, you can get started on the paperwork.

 - Find a registered agent: The registered agent is required of all Florida companies and provides a contact for service of process.
 This individual agrees to accept all legal documents on your behalf.
 You have the option of designating your attorney as the registered agent, hiring a registered agent or assigning the duty to one of your managers or partners.
 The only requirement is that the individual or business entity must be licensed to perform business in Florida.

 - File Articles of Organization: This document states vital facts such as name, address, signature of the registered agent, names of managers and the effective date of the LLC.
 Once drafted, you can file the document online or send a hard copy in the mail.